MaximilianLombardo/cellxgene-docs/README.md

 If you are ready and raring to see what cellxgene is capable of, you can:

-* jump right into a [hosted cellxgene explorer instance](https://cellxgene.cziscience.com/e/human_cell_landscape.cxg/) and start exploring
+* Jump right into a [hosted cellxgene explorer instance](https://cellxgene.cziscience.com/e/human_cell_landscape.cxg/) and start exploring
-* find out more about the cellxgene data portal and data contribution in the [corresponding section](portal/hosted-intro.md) of this documentation
+* Find out more about the cellxgene data portal and data contribution in the [corresponding section](portal/hosted-intro.md) of this documentation
-* read about how to use the cellxgene explorer via the [explorer documentation](explorer/feature-overview/)
+* Read about how to use the cellxgene explorer via the [explorer documentation](explorer/feature-overview/)
-* or if your use case demands it, you can check out information that is relevant to using [cellxgene desktop](desktop/desktop-intro.md).
+* Or if your use case demands it, you can check out information that is relevant to using [cellxgene desktop](desktop/desktop-intro.md)

 Additionally, here are some important links for resources that exist outside of this documentation site: